 When you first hear of chocolate beet cake, you may wonder who thought that up.
 Don't be turned off by the beets!
 You won't taste them at all, and they make the cake very moist.

 This easy cake is rich, chocolate decadence at its finest.
 It is surprisingly light and not overly sweet so the chocolate flavor shines.
 You must try it to believe it.
-This cake is moist and delicious without any topping.
-However, if you would like to dress it up, you may sift powdered sugar over the top or frost with your favorite icing.

 - 1 3/4 cups all-purpose flour

 - 1 1/2 teaspoon baking soda

 - 1 can (15 ounces) whole or quartered beets (not pickled), drained (reserve liquid)

 - 3 large eggs

 - 4 squares (1 ounce each) unsweetened chocolate, melted